City-of-Warsaw/decidim-warsaw-ks/decidim-users_extended/README.md

 # Decidim::UsersExtended
-Extended user aaccount setup and registration such as interests and notifications.
+Extended user account setup and registration such as interests and notifications.

 ## Usage
-How to use my plugin.
+New extended features will be available in the admin and the public site.

 ## Installation
 Add this line to your application's Gemfile: